Wandering cell

-Connective Tissue Cells
+Connective tissue cells

 Connective tissue cells are typically divided into two types, fixed cells and wandering cells.
 Fibrocytes, or fibroblasts and fat cells(adipocytes) are fixed cells, where as macrophages, monocytes, lymphocytes, plasma cells, eosinophils and mast cells are wandering cells.

 Fibrocytes are the most common cell type in connective tissues.
 If fibrocytes are stimulated by damage to the surrounding tissue, the fibrocyte is altered into a fibroblast.
 The fibroblasts contain organelles that are necessary for the synthesis and excretion of proteins needed to repair the tissue damage.
 Fibrocytes usually do not leave the connective tissue.
 Reticular cells are usually larger than fibrocytes.
 Reticular cells are the fibrocytes of reticular connective tissue and form a network of reticular fibers.
 Adipocytes are fat cells that are fixed cells in loose connective tissue.
 Their main function is the storage of lipid.
 Macrophages arise from monocytes.
 Monocytes originate in the bone marrow upon which they are released into the blood stream.
 They are mobile and leave the blood stream to enter connective tissues where they differentiate into macrophages.

 The fibroblasts are the most important in the connective tissue.
 Fibroblasts manufacture and maintain the extracellular material.
 They migrate throughout the extracellular matrix to wherever they are needed.
 Adipocytes are cells that are very efficient at storing energy in the form of triglycerides.

-Types of Cells
+Types of cells

 Macrophages: Supported by a network of connective tissue.
 Understood as the Reticuloendothelial System, the RES allows microglial differential in the CNS, pulmonary alveolar macrophages, tissue histiocytes, Kupffler Hepatic macrophages, Glomerular Mesangial Proliferation and unnamed Splenic expression of wandering macrophages.
 Sharing of iron storage remains an essential mystery.

 Lymphocytes: These are cells responsible for immune responses that circulate in the blood.
 Normally, only small numbers are found in the CTs throughout the body.
 The number increases dramatically at certain sites of tissue inflammation.
 They are also very numerous in the lamina propria of the respiratory and gastrointestinal tracts, where they are involved in immunosurveillance.
 The lamina propria is a layer of loose CT lying immediately beneath the epithelium.

 Plasma cells: Plasma cells are derived from B-lymphocytes and produce antibodies against a specific antigen.
 They have a limited migratory ability and a short life.

 Neutrophils: Neutrophils are white blood cells that act as phagocytes in the early stages of acute inflammation.

 Eosinophils: Eosinophils are white blood cells that are found in the lamina propria of the GI tract, and at sites of allergic reaction and parasitic infection.

 Basophils: Basophils are white blood cells that are similar to mast cells in having vasoactive agents released in response to an allergen.

 Monocytes: Monocytes are white blood cells that will give rise to all the phagocytes of the mononuclear phagocytic system (see Ross et al., pg.
 110, and Table 5.4, pg.
 112).
 In CT, they give rise to macrophages (histiocytes).